-- i) If the candidate has completed at least two-thirds of the prescribed Honours examination the examiners, having received reports on his or her class work, have imposed if they think fit a test or tests, written or oral, in lieu of the uncompleted part of the written examination and having considered all the evidence available to them, may recommend the award of the appropriate class of Honours Degree or an Ordinary Degree; or - ii) If a candidate has completed a lesser or no part of the Honours examination the examiners shall receive reports on his or her class work and consider all the evidence available to them and if in their opinion the candidate would have reached at least the standard expected of candidates who are awarded Honours of the second class may recommend the award of an unclassified Honours Degree.
+- a) if the candidate has completed at least two-thirds of the prescribed Honours examination the examiners, having received reports on his or her class work, have imposed if they think fit a test or tests, written or oral, in lieu of the uncompleted part of the written examination and having considered all the evidence available to them, may recommend the award of the appropriate class of Honours Degree or an Ordinary Degree; or - b) if a candidate has completed a lesser or no part of the Honours examination the examiner shall receive reports on his or her class work and consider all the evidence available to them and if in their opinion the candidate would have reached at least the standard expected of candidates who are awarded Honours of the second class may recommend the award of an unclassified Honours Degree.
 If in their opinion the candidate would not have reached that standard they may recommend the award of an Ordinary Degree.

 The consent of a candidate to the award shall be required for the award of such an unclassified Honours or Ordinary Degree on the first occasion only on which it is recommended.
-If the candidate refuses the recommended award in the first occasion, or if the Examiners recommend neither an unclassified Honours nor an Ordinary Degree, then the candidate will be deemed not to have presented himself or herself for examination.
+If such an award is refused on this occasion the candidate will be deemed not to have taken the examination.